iotaledger/inx-chronicle/documentation/docs/reference/sync_and_analytics.md

 # CLI Analytics

-Analytics can also be synced manually using one of two command-line arguments: `fill-analytics` and `fill-interval-analytics`.
-Neither should be run until Chronicle reports that it is healthy (see the `/health` endpoint) or else the results may not be correct.
+Analytics can also be synced manually using the `fill-analytics` command-line tool.
+It should not be run until Chronicle reports that it is healthy (see the `/health` endpoint) or else the results may not be correct.
 However, if this happens, re-running the analytics when Chronicle is healthy will overwrite the previous values.

 The `--num-tasks` flag can be used to parallelize these processes, but be warned: There is currently no feature to resume halted analytics.
 If the process is canceled without completing, it may be very difficult to restart it without re-calculating analytics.